Lake Michigan Shore AVA

 Lake Michigan Shore is an American Viticultural Area (AVA) located in southwestern corner of the state of Michigan bordered by Lake Michigan and entirely encompassing Berrien and Van Buren counties in addition to portions of Allegan, Kalamazoo and Cass counties.
-The wine appellation was established as the nation's 46th and Michigan's third AVA on October 13, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Charles W. Catherman, Jr., vice president and winemaker of the St. Julian Wine Company, and Michael F. Byrne, winemaker of Warner Vineyards, proposing a viticultural area known as "Lake Michigan Shore".
+It was established as the nation's 46th and Michigan's third wine appellation on October 13, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Charles W. Catherman Jr., vice president and winemaker of the St. Julian Wine Company, and Michael F. Byrne, winemaker of Warner Vineyards, proposing a viticultural area known as "Lake Michigan Shore".

 The 1.28 e6acre area has specifically been known by two names, "Fruit Belt" and "Lake Michigan Shore", while also generally referred to as "Southwestern Michigan" or "Western Counties".

 "Michigan's southwestern counties, behind the towering sand dunes of the Lake Michigan Shore and extending east and north to Kalamazoo are one of the great fruit-producing sections of the earth."
 Several state and national books on wine and grapes refer to this area generally as the area behind the sand dunes on the Lake Michigan shore.
 After carefully evaluating the petition for this viticultural area, ATF agreed that "Lake Michigan Shore" is the most appropriate name as the land borders the shore and is close to Lake Michigan including acreage 30 to 60 mi inland because the entire area shares the same terroir most notably the tempering "lake effect" of Lake Michigan.
 At the outset, the area included nine commercial wineries, approximately 930 grape growers, and 14472 acre under vine.
 The previously approved Fennville viticultural area lies within the northwest corner of the Lake Michigan Shore viticultural area.